Below is My Import Dojo Review

 It’s all text based and covers a lot of the same information that’s in the Case Study (which is all videos), but is more general in nature.
 In that sense, it serves as an excellent resource to reference when needed as it may be a little inconvenient to go back to videos when looking for specific information.
 The guide is largely focused on mistakes to avoid and how to manage a mutually beneficial relationship with your supplier.
 Nothing is particularly rocket science, but it’s the type of information that I imagine took years for him to learn through experience.
 It’s certainly better to have his guidance as a resource rather than learning through trial and error when you’ve got money at stake.

 Import Dojo Masterclass: Business in China Guide

 This is a 47-page guide about physically visiting China to do business.
 While it would be very helpful, my guess is that most people buying the Import Dojo aren’t quite ready to be visiting the country yet, so I place less value on this portion of the course.
-This guide is also fully text-based and covers what you need to know when visiting China, including the following:
+The guide is also fully text-based and covers the following: